Remember Jewish Zwierzyniec

 THE HOLOCAUST IN ZWIERZYNIEC

-It is unclear when the ghetto was formalized or when the Judenrat was established.
+The Zwierzyniec ghetto was formed in the winter of 1940 and a Judenrat was selected.
 In July 1941, the ghetto population in Zwierzyniec stood at 544, including refugees.
+Some of these individuals were part of a transit camp that operated at Zwierzyniec ghetto.
 Among the refugees were Jews who had been forcibly deported from Kalisz, Katowice, Lodz and Poznan, as well as Jews who had settled from other places like Lublin and Warsaw, of their own free will.
-From the spring of 1942, several small groups of Jews, usually two or three, were arrested and executed at the Jewish cemetery or at a mass grave located in the Borek woods.
+From the spring of 1942, several small groups of Jews, usually two or three, were arrested and executed at the Jewish cemetery or at a mass grave located in the Borek forests.

 In the summer of 1940, scores of young men were sent from the nearby railway station at Zwierzyniec to the labor camp at Turkowice.
 At Turkowice, prisoners were tasked with deepening and widening a channel to the Khuchva River — near Tyszowce.
 According to Israel Geist, in the Bilgoraj Yizkor Book, "At Turkowice, we worked barefoot, up to our waists in water full of leeches which attached themselves to our legs and sucked our blood.
 The heat was unbearable, yet we were not given a drop of water to drink, and we had to drink from the contaminated river.
 The engineers and supervisors treated us sadistically and beat us murderously."
 From there, they were dispatched to Belzec Death Camp for certain deaths.

-A group of Jews from Zwierzyeniec ghetto, numbering 52 Jews from Zwierzyniec, Rudka and nearby locales, was sent to a death camp in Belzec in September 1942 via Bilgoraj.
+A group of Jews from Zwierzyeniec ghetto, numbering 52 Jews from Zwierzyniec, Rudka and nearby locations, was sent to a death camp in Belzec in September 1942 via Bilgoraj.
 A mass extermination of the Jews of Zwierzyniec commenced on October 21, 1942.
-Over 2,000 Jews from Zwierzyniec and Rudka were murdered in the Shoah.
+In all, over 2,000 Jews from Zwierzyniec and Rudka were murdered in the Shoah.
+The ghetto creased operation in October of 1942, after all of the Jews were murdered.

 ------------------------------------------------------------------------